tarantool/metrics/doc/monitoring/api_reference.rst

         Removes collector from registry

-        :param table collector: collector that has to be removed
+        :param collector_obj collector: collector that has to be removed

         Example: